Do you have a collection of durags?

 Durags have so many uses, but I'll mention a few.
 This headscarf maintains the waves on your hair to give you manageable short waves.
 Over and above that, its stretchable material works better than a cotton headscarf.

 Also, the two straps make it easier to tie it around your head to compress the hair.
 Further, du rags preserve hair moisture when you cover your hair at night.
+Rest assured you can ignore the rumors about do durags cause hair loss because they truly don't.

 With almost all durags promising a silky, shiny touch and maximum compression, how do you tell them apart?
 I looked beyond those features to focus on the package and found Satinior 8 Pieces Durags as the best choice.
 These are four silky durags of different colors.
 They have long straps, and unlike the Wav Enforcer Durag, they are inclusive of four-wave caps.